codeproj01/Bamazon/README.md

 ```
 ![Alt text](./img/bamazonCustomer2.jpg?raw=true ).
 ```
-At the terminals command prompt, type "node bamazonCusutomer show list of merchandize when you select no to continue" (See screenshot example below:).
+At the terminals command prompt, type "node bamazonCusutomer" shows list of merchandize when you select no to continue.
 ```
 ![Alt text](./img/bamazoncustomer3.jpg?raw=true).
 ```